fusionpbx/fusionpbx-docs/source/getting_started/lets_encrypt.rst

 By now you are all set to start using SSL on multiple domains for your FusionPBX installation.

-**Follow the steps below everytime your add a new domain**
+**Follow the steps below every time you add a new domain**

-Create a conf file for the new domain (repalce example.com with your own domain)
+Create a conf file for the new domain (replace example.com with your own domain)

 ``vim /etc/letsencrypt/configs/example.com.conf``